 A circumstance of aggravation must be charged in the indictment or bench charge sheet that describes the offence when an offender is initially charged.
-It is then up to the Crown or Police Prosecution to prove beyond a reasonable doubt that the aggravating circumstance existed.
+It is then up to the Crown or police prosecution to prove beyond a reasonable doubt that the aggravating circumstance existed.

 To determine whether or not your charge includes a circumstance of aggravation you need to look at the section of the legislation that you are being charged under.
-If the offence is in simpliciter it will read with the section number followed by a single subsection, such as 339 (1) of the Criminal Code 1899, which is the offence of assault occasioning bodily harm.
+If the offence is in simpliciter it will read with the section number followed by a single subsection, such as 339 (1) of the Act, which is the offence of assault occasioning bodily harm.
 If the offence was alleged to have been committed whilst armed or in a company (which are circumstances of aggravation) the section will read as section 339 (1) and (3).

 Generally, when an offence is found to have been committed under a circumstance of aggravation, the maximum penalty increases.
 For example, the offence of assault occasioning bodily harm carries a maximum penalty of seven years imprisonment, whereas assault occasioning bodily harm whilst armed or in company carries a maximum penalty of ten years imprisonment.

 A person may choose to contest a charge that involves a circumstance of aggravation entirely.
 Alternatively, the defendant may wish to plead guilty to the offence, but contest the circumstance of aggravation.

 If a circumstance of aggravation is contested, the prosecution bears the onus of proof.
 This means that the prosecution must prove beyond reasonable doubt that the circumstance of aggravation existed at the time of the offence.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.

 When a person is sentenced for property offences in Queensland, the court may make an order of restitution or compensation…